donniecodesit/PrototonBot/README.md

 - Update `(net5.0 or your folder)`/`Storage/config.toml` with the API keys and IDs required inside the file.
 DiscordBotList is optional.
 - Finally, start your MongoDB server and run the bot by either opening `PrototonBot.exe` inside your build folder,
 - >or running with `./PrototonBot.exe` (or just `./PrototonBot` on *nix systems).

+### License
+This project is licensed under the Creative Commons BY-NC-SA 4.0 License.
+You can read about the license [here](https://creativecommons.org/licenses/by-nc-sa/4.0), or the full license text in [license.txt](https://github.com/donovanlaws/PrototonBot/blob/main/license.txt).